etlbox/etlbox.website/hugo/content/docs/control-flow/logging.md

 ### Method 2: Add the database target programmatically

-Alternatively, you can use some pre-defined C# code to setup the database target programatically.
+Alternatively, you can use some pre-defined C# code to setup the database target programmatically.

 The following code snipped will do this for you: